chail/gan-ensembling/README.md

 ## Full Pipeline

-The full pipeline contains of three main parts:
+The full pipeline contains three main parts:
 1. optimize latent codes
 2. train classifiers
-3. evaluate ensemble of GAN-generated images.
+3. evaluate the ensemble of GAN-generated images.

 Examples for each step of the pipeline are contained in the following scripts: